 imagePullPolicy: IfNotPresent

-This is an example of the process followed by the Splunk Operator if the operator version is upgraded and a later Splunk Enterprise Docker image is available:
+This is an example of the process followed by the Splunk Operator if the operator version is upgraded and a later Splunk Enterprise Docker image is available.
+Pod termination and redeployment occur in the below mentioned order based on the recommended upgrade path: